 However, it’s essential that you get your daily dose of sunlight while protecting yourself from UV rays.
 That’s because the human body gets its Vitamin D from the sunlight.

 The slatted roof of a louvered pergola allows the right amount of sunlight into your outdoor sitting space.
 Bioclimatic pergolas offer sun protection in the summer and heat and light penetration in the winter, so you can get all the healthful benefits of sunlight.

 Pergolas are popular since they enable homeowners to adjust the temperature of their outdoor surroundings.

 While a full screen or cover on your pergola will protect you against sun exposure, it’ll also limit the airflow.
 You won’t be able to appreciate breezes as fully as you would with a motorized pergola.

 You can open or close the louvers on motorized pergolas with the touch of a button.
 This feature allows you to enjoy fresh air and light breezes by opening your louver at the exact angle you want.
 Some manufacturers also provide you with the option of connecting your pergola’s louver system to your home automation.

-What Does A Pergola Add To Your House?
+Does A Pergola Add Value To Your House?

 As a homeowner, you can use it as shade when your friends come over for a mid-summer barbeque without having the sun beat down on you.
 But if you need more reasons to install a pergola in your yard, these factors may convince you: